-- 1. Actions that would help achieve reform - 2.
-Ensure researcher networks that are effective and inclusive of all types of researchers at all stages of their career and are accessible across all geographical areas. - 3.
-Establish a National Eating Disorder Research Network. - 4.
-Establish a National Eating Disorder Research Trial Network. - 5.
-Collaborate with the Australian Clinical Trials Alliance (ACTA) to establish a National Eating Disorder Clinical Trials Network. - 6.
+- 1. Ensure researcher networks that are effective and inclusive of all types of researchers at all stages of their career and are accessible across all geographical areas. - 2.
+Establish a National Eating Disorder Research Network. - 3.
+Establish a National Eating Disorder Research Trial Network. - 4.
+Collaborate with the Australian Clinical Trials Alliance (ACTA) to establish a National Eating Disorder Clinical Trials Network. - 5.
 Establish a National Eating Disorder Lived Experience Research Network.